aialok/software-testing/README.md

 <!-- tocstop -->

-# Jest vs React Testing Library
+# Jest vs React Testing

 When it comes to testing React applications, two popular choices are Jest and React Testing Library.
 Here's a comparison between the two: